hanrichard/bus-report-test/README.md

 - When we hit save notes button, the notes will be shown straigtaway and button will be hidden for now

 - If there will be no result, "No results" message will be shown

+- Currently, we fetch the data from json file stored in the public folder, however, in the prod env, we need to fetch from real api